History of Catalonia: The rise and fall of the aloers

 During the 10th century, the counts became increasingly independent of the weakening Carolingians.
 This was publicly acknowledged in 988 when the Count of Barcelona Borrell II declined to swear fealty to Hugh Capet, the first Capetian monarch of the emerging French kingdom.
 Borrell was motivated by Capet's failure to address Borrell's petitions to Capet for assistance against Muslim incursions.
 During this period, the population of the Catalan counties began to increase for the first time since the Muslim invasion.
 During the 9th and 10th centuries, the counties increasingly became a society of aloers, peasant proprietors of small, family-based farms, who lived by subsistence agriculture and owed no formal feudal allegiance.

 The 11th century was characterized by the development of feudal society, as the miles formed links of vassalage over this previously independent peasantry.

 The middle years of the century were characterized by virulent class warfare.
 Seigniorial violence was unleashed against the peasants, utilizing new military tactics, based on contracting well-armed mercenary soldiers mounted on horses.
 By the end of the century, most of the aloers had been converted into vassals.

 This coincided with a weakening of the power of the counts and the division of the Spanish Marches into more numerous counties, which gradually became a feudal state based on complex fealties and dependencies.
 During the regency of countess Ermesinde of Carcassonne the disintegration of central power was evident.
 From the time of the triumph of the grandson of Ermessinde, Ramon Berenguer I overlords and surrounding counts, the counts of Barcelona stood firmly as the link in a web of fealty between the counts and the Crown.
 Ramon Berenguer I began the codification of Catalan law in the written Usages of Barcelona which was to become the first full compilation of feudal law in Western Europe.
 Legal codification was part of the count's efforts to forward and somehow control the process of feudalization.
 The response of the Catholic Church to the feudal violence was the movement of Peace and Truce of God.
 The first assembly of Peace and Truce was presided by Abbot Oliba in Toulouges, Roussillon in 1027.
-The Peace and Truce assemblies promoted the establismennt of sagreres, the space surrounding the churches considered sacred territory, protected from feudal violence, under penalty of excommunication.
+The Peace and Truce assemblies promoted the establishment of sagreres, the space surrounding the churches considered sacred territory, protected from feudal violence, under penalty of excommunication.